unifiedjs/.github/readme.md

 Ideas for new plugins and tools can be posted in [`unifiedjs/ideas`][ideas].

-## Code of Conduct
+## Code of conduct

-This project has a [Code of Conduct][coc].
+This project has a [code of conduct][coc].
-By interacting with this repository, organisation, or community you agree to abide by its terms.
+By interacting with this repository, organization, or community you agree to abide by its terms.

 ## License